 Regardless of the health insurance scheme in which residents of Japan are enrolled, they are free to choose their own healthcare providers as well as their frequency of treatment.
-In Japan, this system is referred to as a "Free Access System," and according to Free Access, as long as residents hold proof of insurance, they may receive necessary medical services when sick or injured for a fixed contribution rate.
+In Japan, this system is referred to as a "Free Access System," and according to Free Access, as long as residents hold proof of insurance, they may receive necessary medical services when sick or injured for a fixed contribution rate.2 patients in need of hospitalization and surgery, despite having only minor illnesses, and such "visits of convenience" have been recognized as problematic.
+In order to safeguard the medical sector from exhaustion due to issues such as human resource shortages, primary care physicians and flat, per-visit copayments are being discussed as ways of helping patients to select appropriate occasions for treatment that are in line with the functions of each provider.3

-As a result, out of convenience, some patients seek outpatient visits at secondary emergency medical facilities mainly intended for patients in need of hospitalization and surgery, despite having only minor illnesses,
+As a result, out of convenience, some patients seek outpatient visits at secondary emergency medical facilities mainly intended for